davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 \end{cases}
 \end{equation*}

+As we can see in the definition above, an adjacency matrix encodes the edges in a graph as well as each edge's direction.
 This gives us the following adjacency matrix for the graph seen in figure 6:

 \begin{equation*}
 A = \begin{bmatrix}